 Related Article: The Best GoPro Accessories for Adventure Travel

-That evening found us heading our for a bush walk just before sunset.
+That evening found us heading out for a bushwalk just before sunset.
 We were looking for animals that were moving to the water after taking their own siesta during the day.
-Specifically, we were on the hunt for elephants, giraffe and zebra.
+Specifically, we were on the hunt for elephants, giraffe, and zebra.

-Back in camp we got straight to work on preparing dinner and visiting with our local team that had brough us into the Okavango Delta for our adventure.
+Back in camp, we got straight to work on preparing dinner and visiting with the local team that had brought us into the Okavango Delta for our adventure.
 This also meant it was time for me to face my fears and head into the dark to the bush toilet.

 EEEKKK!
 I don’t mind using the bush toilet, and this one was quite good since they had dug a hole in the ground to last the 2 days.
 For me, it is the dark and knowledge that there may be predators lurking in the bushes.

 There is nothing worse than hanging your ass over a hole in the ground when the Jackals start howling, scaring the shit out of you (no pun intended) and sending you racing back to camp.
 Poor Dave, I would make him accompany me to the toilet every time after that.

 Our second day kicked off with an early morning bush walk to beat the heat and lasted around 4 hours.
 We took the mokoros to a neighboring island where our scouts followed tracks and signs in search of elephants.

 30 minutes in, they decided the leads were dry and we were back in the mokoro to another island.
 This would provide a bit more luck.